ubihazard/ddr5-spd-recovery/README.md

 ## Description

-This software can be used to repair DDR5 memory sticks with corrupted SPD EEPROM that got broken by poorly coded applications made by imbeciles, e.g. [OpenRGB](https://openrgb.org/), which fail to access devices on SMBus in a proper manner.
+This software can be used to repair DDR5 memory modules with corrupted SPD EEPROM that got broken by poorly coded applications made by imbeciles, e.g. [OpenRGB](https://openrgb.org/), which fail to access devices on SMBus in a proper manner.

 Over time this results in RAM SPD EEPROM contents becoming increasingly filled with junk to the point of system no longer recognizing certain memory sticks and eventually even failing to boot at all.
-Typical symptoms include: having just 16 GB of system RAM as reported by operating system (whereas you actually got two 16 GB modules installed and should have 32 GB available), RAM not being reported correctly in diagnostic software (CPU-Z, AIDA64, etc.), having messed up serial or part numbers with weird symbols, absurd timing values, running on wrong speed and with incorrect timings not advertised on a RAM package by manufacturer (can be noticed in BIOS), experiencing blue screens and kernel panics in relation to memory errors due to all of the above.
+Typical symptoms include: having just 16 GB of RAM as reported by operating system (whereas you actually got two 16 GB modules installed and should have 32 GB available), RAM not being reported correctly in diagnostic software (CPU-Z, AIDA64, etc.), having messed up serial or part numbers with weird symbols, absurd timing values, running on wrong speed and with incorrect timings not advertised on a RAM package by manufacturer (can be noticed in BIOS), experiencing blue screens and kernel panics in relation to memory errors due to all of the above.

 With the provided tools you can: